AMReX-Astro/Castro/docs_new/source/CastroSoftware.rst

    (including any physical boundaries) with valid data.*

    This is very similar to the procedure shown above.
-The main difference is that for the  that will be the target of the ghost cell filling, we pass in a reference to the  itself.
+The main difference is that for the MultiFab that will be the target of the ghost cell filling, we pass in a reference to the StateData itself.

-   The main thing you need to be careful of here, is that you need to ensure that the the time you are at is consistent with the ’s time.
+   The main thing you need to be careful of here, is that you need to ensure that the the time you are at is consistent with the StateData’s time.
 Here’s an example from the radiation portion of the code MGFLDRadSolver.cpp:

    .. code:: c++